ripienaar/free-for-dev/README.md

   * [Versoly](https://versoly.com/) — SaaS focussed website builder - unlimited websites, 70+ blocks, 5 templates, custom CSS, favicon, SEO and forms.
 No custom domain.
   * [Qovery](https://www.qovery.com) — Qovery is the simplest way to deploy your full-stack apps on AWS, GCP and Azure.
 It is free web hosting for developers with Database, SSL, a global CDN, and auto deploys from Git.
   * [FlashDrive.io](https://flashdrive.io) - PaaS service similar to Heroku with a developer-centric approach and all inclusive features.
 Free tier for static assets, staging and developer apps.
+  * [FreeFlarum](https://freeflarum.com/) - Community powered free Flarum hosting for up to 250 users (donate to remove watermark from footer).

 **[⬆ back to top](#table-of-contents)**